-Based on the measurement campaigns and the data obtained, it is possible to determine some analysis on the throughput metrics.
-There is a range of received power according to the network configurations, the objective is to measure how Throughput/BLER behave with the channel degradation, which can be used for estimating a threshold for specific QoS (Quality of Service).
+Based on the data obtained from the measurement campaign, some analysis on the throughput metrics were carried out.
+There is a range of received power according to the network configurations, the objective is to measure how throughput/BLER behave through the channel degradation, which can be used for estimating a threshold for specific QoS requirement.

 Block Error Rate (BLER) is defined as the number of erroneous received blocks divided by the total number of blocks that was transmitted.
-The target BLER is typically about 10 percent for many application scenarios.
-If the BLER is larger than 10 percent (due to signal losses or interferences), the MCS must be switched to a lower value, providing a reliability communication, by making the BLER value stable (equal to or less than 10 per cent, in accordance with the application requirements).
+The target BLER is typically about 10% for many scenarios.
+If the BLER is larger, due to signal losses or interferences, the MCS must be switched to lower values, providing a reliability communication, by making the BLER value stable, equal to or less than 10%, in accordance with the application requirements.

-The MCS is related to modulation and coding scheme.
-Digital modulation specifies how many bits can be transmitted in a symbol, which is defined as Resource Element (RE) and MCS defines how many useful bits can be transmitted per Resource Element.
-The higher order is the modulation, the more data is able to be transmitted, in the other hand, higher order modulation increases the probability of error.
+The MCS is the modulation and coding scheme.
+Digital modulation specifies how many bits can be transmitted in a symbol, which is defined as Resource Element (RE) and MCS defines how many useful bits can be transmitted per RE.
+The higher order is the modulation, the more data can be transmitted.
+Otherwise, higher order modulation increases the error probability.
 However, a Coding scheme is implemented according to the channel conditions, by adding redundant bits on data stream to enable error detection.
-A trade-off is that there is less useful bits in the transmitted blocks.
+A trade-off is that there are less useful bits in the transmitted blocks.

-There are about 32 MCS Indexes (0 to 31).
-MCS Index 29,30 and 31 are reserved and used for retransmission.
-The 3GPP Specification 38.214 has given three tables for MCS: 64-QAM Table, 256-QAM Table and Low Spectral Efficiency (Low SE) 64-QAM Table.
-The gNB instructs the UE to select a specific MCS table using a combination of RRC and Physical layer signalling.
+There are 32 MCS Indexes (0 to 31).
+MCS Indexes 29,30 and 31 are reserved and used for retransmission.
+The 3GPP specification 38.214 has given three tables for MCS: 64-QAM Table, 256-QAM Table and Low Spectral Efficiency (Low SE) 64-QAM Table.
+The gNB instructs the UE to select a specific MCS table using a combination of RRC (Radio Resource Control) and physical layer signalling.

 64-QAM table may be used when gNB or UE does not support 256 QAM or in poor radio condition, where 256-QAM table is not decoded successfully.
 The 256-QAM table is allocated in good radio conditions.
-A specific table (Low SE 64-QAM) is used considering the Ultra reliable and Low-latency communications (URLLC) category, when applications need reliable data transfer, by reducing coding rate (increasing channel coding redundancy).
+A specific table (Low SE 64-QAM) is used considering the Ultra reliable

+International Journal of Wireless & Mobile Networks (IJWMN), Vol.14, No.6, December 2022 and Low-latency communications (URLLC) category, when applications need reliable data transfer, by reducing coding rate (increasing channel coding redundancy).